With Dual Diagnosis Treatment

 Call (855) 615-0033 for 24/7 help with dual diagnosis treatment.

 Franklin Family Services is a mental health treatment center in Cumberland County, PA, located at 240 West Kings Street, 17257 zip code area.
 Franklin Family Services provides outpatient treatment.
-Franklin Family Services offers cognitive behavioral therapy, couples/family therapy and trauma therapy to adults, young adults and seniors 65 or older.
+Franklin Family Services offers psychotropic medication, couples/family therapy and trauma therapy to adults, young adults and seniors 65 or older.

-Learn MoreLaurel Life Services is a mental health facility in Cumberland County, PA, located at 5006 East Trindle Road, Suite 101, 17050.
+Learn MoreLaurel Life Services is one of mental health facilities in Cumberland County, Pennsylvania, located at 5006 East Trindle Road, Suite 101, 17050 zip code.
 Laurel Life Services provides outpatient treatment.
-Laurel Life Services provides cognitive behavioral therapy, trauma therapy and couples/family therapy to adults, seniors 65 or older and children / adolescents.
-Some other services available at Laurel Life Services include family psychoeducation.
+Laurel Life Services provides dialectical behavior therapy, behavior modification and individual psychotherapy to young adults, seniors 65 or older and children / adolescents.
+Additional services provided at Laurel Life Services include family psychoeducation.

 Learn MoreCall (855) 615-0033 for 24/7 help with dual diagnosis treatment.